zhuangy47/reChord/README.md

 - suffer from poor ui

 ## usage
-either download the zip file or clone the git repo and run `main.py`. make sure to run it in its own directory.
+either download the zip file and run `ReChord.exe` or clone the git repo and run `main.py`. make sure to run it in its own directory. hopefully it works.